microsoft/nni/docs/en_US/NAS/SearchSpaceZoo.md

 * Skip Connect: There is no operation between two nodes.
 Call `torch.nn.Identity` to forward what it gets to the output.
 * SepConv3x3: Composed of two DilConvs with fixed `kernal_size=3` sequentially.
 * SepConv5x5: Do the same operation as the previous one but it has different kernal size, which is set to 5.
-* <a name="DilConv"></a>DilConv3x3:  (Dilated) depthwise separable conv.
+* <a name="DilConv"></a>DilConv3x3:  (Dilated) depthwise separable Conv.
 It first calls `torch.nn.Conv2d` with fixed `kernal_size=3` to partition the feature map into `C_in` groups then applies 1x1 Convolution to get `C_out` output channels.
-It makes extracting features on every channel seperately possible and reduces the number of parameters.
+It makes extracting features on every channel separately possible and reduces the number of parameters.
 * DilConv5x5: Do the same operation as the previous one but it has different kernal size, which is set to 5.

 ```eval_rst